kristynrb/online_teaching_resources/README.md

 ### Break up the Task
 It's important to break up prompts for activities.
 - Have a main prompt for an activity.
 This is the one that you want everyone to complete.
-- Have a bonus prompt for the fast folks in your class.
+- Have bonus prompts for the fast folks in your class.
 If everyone doesn't finish this, it's still okay to move on.

 ![backup tasks](https://i.imgur.com/98n1RZx.png)